zishon89us/node-cheat/awsome/README.md

 *   [Node.js](https://nodejs.org/en/about/) is a server-side framework, one of it’s main works is to handle browser requests.
 *   Node.js is an asynchronous event driven JavaScript runtime, It is designed to build scalable network applications.
+*   Node.js is a JavaScript runtime environment created using Chrome's v8 engine.
 *   A [cookie](http://www.webopedia.com/TERM/C/cookie.html) is a message given to a web browser by a web server.
 The browser stores the message in a text file.
 The message is then sent back to the server each time the browser requests a page from the server.
 *   Cookies are small files which are stored on a user's computer.
 *   In JavaScript, functions are regarded as first-class objects.
 That means you can do all the operations with a function that you can do with regular objects.
 You can assign functions to a variable, pass these as arguments to methods, declare them as a property of an object, and even return them from functions.